-The Town continues to enforce an Idling Control By-Law.
-This is a measure the Town has taken to reduce GHG emissions.
+The Town continues to enforce an Idling Control By-law.
+This is a measure the Town has taken to reduce greenhouse gas emissions.

 The ultimate goal of stormwater management (SWM) is to maintain the health of our streams, lakes, and aquatic life, as well as provide opportunities for human uses of water by mitigating the effects of urban development.
 Every new development must incorporate SWM into their design.
 The Town has assumed a number of these SWM facilities.
 These include quantity and quality SWM ponds, as well as in some applications, oil grit separators (stormceptor).
 These facilities are inspected and tested regularly.
 Most are inspected annually however in some cases they are inspected several times a year.
 A detailed inventory of all inspection, testing, and maintenance is kept on all of the Town owned facilities.
 It is imperative that the maintenance is kept up on these facilities as it is a requirement of the Ministry of Environment approval as well as it is good for the environment.

-The Town of Collingwood has a salt management plan that is currently under review by staff and will be presented to Council sometime later in 2019.
+The Town of Collingwood has a salt management plan that is currently under review by staff and will be presented to Council sometime later in 2023.
 The current plan must be reviewed in conjunction with our level of service standards to ensure that we can effectively deliver our winter maintenance services and manage the use of road salt, as outlined in Environment Canada’s Code of Practice for the Environmental Management of Road Salts.
-Our current plan is very effective, however, we will be looking for opportunities for improvement.
+The current plan is very effective, however, opportunities for improvement are being explored.

-The Town of Collingwood has recognized that many efforts toward environmental sustainability have been taken on by individual staff over the years.
+The Town of Collingwood has recognized that many efforts toward environmental sustainability have been taken on by individual Staff over the years.
 To leverage these efforts and encourage expansion of actions and understanding, a corporately internal “Greener Collingwood” group has been formed to implement consistent and beneficial practices across the corporation.
-Twenty two staff, representing all areas of the Town, are involved in selecting and actioning collaborative initiatives and setting an example for the community.
+A group of Staff, representing all areas of the Town, are involved in selecting and actioning collaborative initiatives and setting an example for the community.
 In addition to corporately led initiatives, such as the transition of all printers to more energy efficient models, the reduction of paper use, and policies limiting the use of colour ink, the Greener Collingwood staff group will implement internal environmental actions.
 The initial list includes the following: